DeveloperOmarFaruk/node-react-mongo-todo-helper/README.md

 #
 ## Project Details
 #
 The Todo application has been worked on in this repository.
-User can register or log in Todo the application.
-User can add, update, delete and complete todo list.
-User can see how many todos are completing and how many are incomplete.
-User can filter by todo list date or todo title.
-Users can see summary of user todo list by going to dashboard.
+Users can register or log in Todo the application.
+Users can add, update, delete, and complete todo list.
+Users can see how many todos are completed and how many are incomplete.
+Users can filter by todo list date or todo title.
+Users can see a summary of the user todo list by going to the dashboard.
 #
 ### `Technology Use`
 #